tommywalkie/sample-godot-rust-app/README.md

   - Each scene has a _Button_ node with a script allowing us to switch between scenes
     - **Scene 1** ► **Scene 2** — Using GDScript ([source](https://github.com/tommywalkie/sample-godot-rust-app/blob/master/scenes/LinkToSecondScene.gd))
     - **Scene 2** ► **Scene 1** — Using Rust/GDNative ([source](https://github.com/tommywalkie/sample-godot-rust-app/blob/master/src/core/src/link_to_first_scene.rs))
-  - Each scene has a node with an attached Rust/GDNative script which programmatically add a newly created colored _Panel_ node as a child node.
+  - Each scene has a node with an attached Rust/GDNative script which programmatically add a newly created colored _Panel_ child node, acting as a full-screen background.
 - Use of [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) for flexibility
-- Worry-free automatic cross-platform CI/CD via Github Actions
+- Worry-free automatic multi-platform builds via Github Actions

 ## Stack